AriesLR/PakMaster/README.md

 - [Narknon](https://github.com/narknon) - For helping me understand how UE Modding works regarding IoStore Files.
   - Link may be wrong, our conversations took place on discord, but I think this is their GitHub.

+## FAQ
+- **Q:** Why not just use UnrealPak for everything?
+  - **A:** The reason I don't use UnrealPak to handle everything is to keep the majority of PakMaster lightweight, if Unreal Engine was required for everything the tool would be less accessible.

 ## License

 [MIT License](LICENSE)